disutils/disutils-website-translations/README.md

 ---

-## **Warning**
+> **⚠️ Warning**
+>

-- **Fake or Malicious Files**: Submitting fake or harmful files is strictly prohibited.
+> - **Fake or Malicious Files**: Submitting fake or harmful files is strictly prohibited.
 All pull requests are scanned for malicious content, and violations will result in immediate rejection and potential reporting.
-- **Translation Accuracy**: Ensure translations are accurate and contextually appropriate.
+> - **Translation Accuracy**: Ensure translations are accurate and contextually appropriate.
 Poor-quality translations may be rejected.

 ---